TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 401,062 videos
+* Total videos: 403,023 videos
-* Total videos found that match keywords: 26,030 videos
+* Total videos found that match keywords: 26,181 videos
+  * Total unprocessed videos: 117 videos
 * Total videos found that are processed and marked: 3,347 videos
   * Information Collection: 2,189 videos
   * Non-Giftcard Robux Giveaways: 967 videos